Search-based Testing of Simulink Models with Requirements Tables: Evaluation

+\Cref{tab:RQ1results} shows that our SBST framework could generate at least a failure-revealing test case for $\approx 96\%$ ($23$ out of $24$) of the model-RT combinations.
+The tool could not find a failure-revealing test case for $\langle$AT-v3, AT-RT3$\rangle$ in any of the runs.
+For this model-RT combination, our solution tried to violate requirement AT2 and failed due to the lowered torque capacity of model version AT-v3, i.e., the optimization algorithm entered a local minimum and did not reach the global minimum that was showing the violation of the requirement AT6c (as shown in \Cref{tab:RQ1resultsUR}).

-\emph{AT Model}.
-Our SBST framework could generate a failure-revealing test case for $\approx 96\%$ ($23$ out of $24$) of the model-RT combinations.
-We manually inspected all the failure-revealing test cases and confirmed that each of these test cases violated at least one of the requirements of the RT.
+In total, we found 219 failure-revealing test cases out of $240$ runs ($24$ model-RT combinations $\times 10$ runs).
+We ran all the failure-revealing test cases through the appropriate Requirements Table and confirmed that each of these test cases violated at least one of the requirements of the RT.

-The requirements AT1, AT2, AT6a, AT6b, AT6c are respectively violated in $\approx 17\%$ ($4$ out of $24$), $\approx 50\%$ ($12$ out of $24$), $\approx 17\%$ ($4$ out of $24$), $\approx 8\%$ ($2$ out of $24$), and $\approx 21\%$ ($5$ out of $24$) of the model-RT combinations.
-The requirement AT2 is the one that is violated the most ($\approx 50\%$ of the times).
-This result is consistent with the results reported in the ARCH 2024 report: For the requirements encoded in our RT, this requirement requires the least number of iterations for being violated for most of the tools participating in the competition (6 out of 7).
-For one model-RT combination, our solution could not violate the requirements of the RT.
-We ran this model-RT combination for four additional runs and the tool found a failure-revealing test case violating requirement AT6c in one of the runs. \Cref{tab:RQ1results} identifies with an \cmark surrounded by rounded brackets cases in which it was possible to detect a failure-revealing test case by performing additional runs.
+The requirements AT1, AT2, AT6a, AT6b, AT6c are respectively violated in $\approx 17\%$ ($38$ out of $219$), $\approx 49\%$ ($107$ out of $219$), $\approx 24\%$ ($53$ out of $219$), $\approx 9\%$ ($20$ out of $219$), and $\approx 27\%$ ($59$ out of $219$) of the failure-revealing runs.
+Note that a failure-revealing test case can simultaneously violate more than one requirement.
+Therefore, the sum of all the requirement violations is higher than $100\%$ (or $219$ failure-revealing runs).
+The requirement AT2 is the one that is violated the most ($\approx 49\%$ of the times).
+This result confirms that the proposed approach could expose diverse failures and is consistent with the results reported in the ARCH 2024 report: For the requirements encoded in our RT, this requirement requires the least number of iterations for being violated for most of the tools participating in the competition (seven out of eight).